jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 name instanceof String; // false
 ```

-If we had of used the constructors, we would have something very different.
+If we had of created them using constructor calls, we would have something very different.

 ```javascript
 let name = new String('Jacob'); // [String: 'Jacob']